zhusz/ICCV17-fashionGAN/readme.md

 ## Qualitative Results

-Matirx Visualization: The samples shown in the same row are generated from the same original person while the samples shown in the same collumn are generated from the same text description.
+Matrix Visualization: The samples shown in the same row are generated from the same original person while the samples shown in the same collumn are generated from the same text description.

 ![](https://raw.githubusercontent.com/zhusz/ICCV17-fashionGAN/master/matrix.png)